blbadger/blbadger.github.io/linear-lms.md

 |  2e |  3.09 | 3.04  | 3.00  |
 |  3e | 3.02  | 2.94  | 2.87  |

-Whereas for a one-layer mixer (with nonlinearities in each intra-token transformation) or transformer, we have
+Whereas for a one-layer mixer or transformer (with nonlinearities between intra-token feedforward transformations), we have

 | dm  | Mixer 4096  | Mixer 8192  | Llama 4096 |
 |---|---|---|---|